lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 Specifically it aims to achieve :

 - An integration with my generic FaderFox EC4 midi controller (could be used by any midi configurable controllers).
-Use presses / long presses (both note messages) / button scrolls (cc messages).
+  - Use presses / long presses (both note messages) / button scrolls (cc messages) to trigger actions.
+  - NB : a number of actions are relative to the selected track, and the script sees certain types of group track as one composite track (see External Synths).
+  - Other actions can be relative to the selected scene, clip, or to the song.
 - A better workflow in session view
 - A better workflow when using external synthesizers
 - A better way to show / hide vsts and change presets (specifically drums using simpler, and the synths I use most :